ammarn911/tutorials.ubuntu.com/tutorials/cloud/microstack-get-started/microstack-get-started.md

 The above command doesn't work for me.
 I've reported a bug at https://bugs.launchpad.net/microstack/+bug/1841773 .
 ```

-As simple as it is.
-Your OpenStack installation is ready for being used.
+And..your OpenStack instance is up and running!